The effects of leaflet material properties on the simulated function of regurgitant mitral valves: Results

 The top and side views of average $1^\text{st}$ principal stress, average $1^\text{st}$ principal strain, contact area, and ROA for each of the abnormal valves are shown in Fig. \ref{valvePathology}.
 Note, the color red in the contact area panels represent the contact area, and the color blue in the ROA panels represents the ROA.
 Across the four MVs, we observed higher stress, strain, and contact area, but lower ROA in material models with higher extensibility.
 While the stress and strain patterns were consistent across different material models within each type of regurgitant valve, the stress and strain profiles were significantly different across the regurgitant valves.
 The stresses and strains were highest in the A1 and A3 regions of the P2 prolapse and tethered valves, and A1 region of the annular dilation valves.
 This inconsistency suggested that valve geometries (\textit{i.e.,} the annular geometry, leaflet geometry, and subvalvular apparatus) had a considerable effect on the stress and strain profiles of the valves.

-In Table \ref{regurgitantMetricsRanking}, we ranked the mechanical and functional metrics from lowest to highest by mitral pathology (Table \ref{regurgitantMetricsRanking}A) and by material models (Table \ref{regurgitantMetricsRanking}B).
-When ranking the metrics, we sorted the values from lowest to highest.
-In Table \ref{regurgitantMetricsRanking}A, we could not identify a clear pattern when ranking the contact area, suggesting valve geometry had the greatest impact on the contact area among the mechanical and functional metrics.
-However, we observed excellent ranking consistency for the average 1$^\text{st}$ principal stress, strain, and ROA with extensibility from mitral to Model 3.
+In Fig. \ref{regurgitantMetricsRanking}, we provided a quantitative heatmap for each mechanical and functional metric to illustrate the pattern of the metric across mitral pathology (across the columns) and across material extensibility (across the rows).
+We observed excellent consistency in the patterns across valve pathology with tissue extensibility from mitral to Variant 3 in all metrics.
 In other words, the relative ordering of the metrics of valve mechanics and ROA were maintained for material models up to approximately 15\% more stretchable than the mitral material properties.
 This finding indicated that the comparative mechanical and functional outcomes were still consistent in MVs of significantly dissimilar geometries, so long the true \textit{in vivo} tissue softness was within 15\% of the representative MVs material parameters.

-In Table \ref{regurgitantMetricsRanking}B, the relative ordering of the mechanical and functional metrics was mostly preserved across the mitral pathology.
+Further, the relative ordering of the mechanical and functional metrics was mostly preserved across material variants.
 This finding was consistent with our intuition that softer tissue yields higher stresses, strains, and contact area ratio but a lower ROA.
-The numerical values of the mechanical and functional metrics were provided in Appendix \textbf{\ref{appendix:b}}.